 - The printer will preheat the powder and maintain a temperature just below the raw material’s melting point.
 This step makes it easier for the laser to increase the temperature on specific points as it copies the model.

-- As it scans the model, the powder particles are fused together, creating a single, solid part.
-The unfused powder serves as the part’s support, thus eliminating the need for any support structures.
+- As it scans the model, the powder supply particles are fused together, creating a single, solid part.
+The unfused powder supply serves as the part’s support, thus eliminating the need for any support structures.

 - The platform lowers down by a single layer in depth into the build chamber.
 This layer is usually around 50 to 100 microns.
 A recoater then starts to add each layer of powder material on top.
 The laser then continues to scan the next section of the part being built.